huckmon/docker-arma3-server/README.md

 ## Adding/Using Workshop Mods
 To add mods to the server, create a file called `modlist.txt` and place it in the `/data` directory.
 To add mods with the modlist file, add the mods by taking the steamworkshop ID number and placing it in the text file each seperated by a line e.g.
 ```
 2867537125
 1638341685
 1724884525
 ```
-Planning to add the ability to add mods with an environment variable that has the workshop IDs comma serpeated in a single line in the case you don't want to make a text file with them.
+Planning to add the ability to add mods with a container environment variable where you can enter comma-seperated, workshop IDs in a single line in the case you don't want to make a text file with them or something weird.
+# Running
+## Docker Run
+I don't recommend docker run because docker-compose is just easier.
+At least make a script for the command if you do use it.
+`docker run -d -it -p 2301-2306:2301-2306/udp -p 2344-2345:2344:2345/udp -p 2345:2345 -e steam_user:<steamuser> -v ./data:/data huckmong/arma3-server:latest`
-# Docker Compose example
+## Docker Compose example
 ```
 services:
   arma: